 How to Use Rule of Thirds in Portrait and Street Photography?

-Now we’ll see how we can use it in portrait and street photography.
-It is a useful method, especially when starting out with photography, and must be perfectly mastered to further develop your own preferences and style.
-This quick start guide will get you started, but the important step is to get out and practice as much as possible.
+Now we'll see how we can use it in portrait and street photography.
+It is a helpful method, especially when starting with photography, and must be perfectly mastered to further develop your preferences and style.
+This quick start guide will get you started, but the critical step is getting out and practicing as much as possible.

-Portrait photography provides a great opportunity to practice applying this rule because, unlike street photography, the photographer has plenty of time to position their subject the way they want to, to get the right composition and get a perfectly balanced shot.
+Portrait photography provides an excellent opportunity to apply this rule.
+Unlike street photography, the photographer has plenty of time to position their subject the way they want to, get the suitable composition, and get a perfectly balanced shot.

 Placing the subject in the center of the photo is not attractive.

-In the photo above, you can see that the subject’s face is not in any of the four intersections, but in the middle – the dead center of the photo.
+In the photo above, you can see that the subject's face is not in any of the four intersections but the middle - the dead center of the image.
 Although, of course, this is how we would see the world around us and any objects if we looked directly, nevertheless, the central position of the object in the frame does not make the photo attractive and can look quite awkward.

 Placing your subject along the third frame makes the photo more enjoyable.

-If you align the object not in the center, but based on the vertical line on the right, in our case, the photo will be much easier for visual perception.
+If you align the object, not in the center, but based on the vertical line on the right, in our case, the photo will be much easier for visual perception.
 The picture becomes interesting for the audience.
-This works great for portrait as well as street photography.
+This works great for a portrait as well as street photography.